-NOTE: A circuit protection fuse is mandatory in order to protect the system and prevent over-current.
+A circuit protection fuse is mandatory in order to protect the system and prevent over-current.
 An over-current is an abnormally high current that has the potential to cause failure in an electrical circuit.
 An out-of-range condition in the power source, voltage sag or a decrease in load impedance can cause an over-current.
 A fuse is a current sensitive device that is designed as the intentional weak link in the electrical circuit.
+The function of the fuse is to provide protection of the system by reliably melting under current overload conditions.

 Wires have a limited current-handling capacity.
 The wire can be damaged if the current increases beyond its normal operating limits.
-The wire size is important because wires have voltage drops when carrying current similar to pressure drops in fluid conveying pipes.
+The wire size is important because wires have voltage-drops when carrying current similar to pressure-drops in a pipe moving fluid.
 All of these considerations must be taken when sizing a wire for a system.
 If the installation requires wire length greater than the supplied wires, please seek the advice of a licensed electrician for proper wire sizing.
-Always take precautions to prevent damage or injury from loads.
+Always take precautions to prevent damage or injury from loads